ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

    the first word after TOS
    See https://github.com/PX4/Firmware/issues/6613#issuecomment-285869778
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Error in stack allignment.

 ## Commit #418
 ### Hash